Make Inventory System in Godot

 godot inventory system

-Inventory system I required was similar to Minecraft.
+Inventory system I needed was similar to Minecraft.
 I had tons of items in game and an item can be stackable (one cell of inventory holding many of them).
 Also, there had to be a mechanism to put item from world to inventory or from inventory back to world.
-Finally, I was gonna make merchant-system (trading/exchange system), hot-bar & player-equip system from the inventory by extending it.
+Finally, I was gonna make trading system (exchange system) similar to Minecraft, hot-bar & player-equip system from the inventory by extending it.
 So the inventory had to be extendible and clean.

 Overall breakdown